satyamluci2407/The-LUCII-Store/README.md

-# Bagelly - The clone of "The Souled Store"
+# The LUCII Store - The clone of "The Souled Store"

-Bagelly fashions-website This was a Solo project Executed in 5 days.

-This project was completed within 5 days in unit-3 construct week at Masai School.
-Bagelly is a ecommerce company based in India that allows customers to shop the chlothes online.
-The objective of the project was to clone the Souled store app and to implement the knowledge that unit and the units prior to that.

 Contributor

-Akshay Chavan
+Satyam Shandilya

 Tech Stack Used : - Languages HTML CSS JavaScript, Node.js, Express, Mongoose